Xavier-Maruff/polaris/README.md

 ### References and Memory Management

-Polaris uses automatic reference counting (ARC) for memory management, which means that you don't have to worry about manually allocating and deallocating memory unless you opt-in to manual memory management.
-References are created with the `ref` keyword, and can be used to mutate the underlying value via the dereference operator `*`.
+Polaris uses automatic reference counting (ARC) for memory management, meaning you don't have to worry about memory management _or_ the overhead of a GC (though really the performance bottleneck will always be the homomorphic operations).
+References are created with the `ref` keyword, and can be used to mutate the underlying value via the dereference operator `*`, or its fields with the `.` operator.
+References can be created to any type as long as its instantiation is marked as mutable, including structs, enums, and arrays.
+Polaris will error during compilation if you try to create a ref to an immutable variable - this is because is no reason to create a reference to an immutable variable, as immutable variables are already default passed by reference if they are larger than a pointer size (which turns out to be all types in Polaris, as polynomials are the fundamental data type used internally by the homomorphic encryption schemes).

 ```zig
 let mod my_var = 42;